I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_patch.md

 Note that <b>DmaBufferSize</b> represents the entire length of the DMA buffer; however, the request to patch or submit might refer to only a portion of the DMA buffer.

+`DmaBufferSubmissionStartOffset`

+[in] The offset, in bytes, from the beginning of the DMA buffer that <b>pDmaBuffer</b> specifies to the start of the portion of the DMA buffer that requires patching or submitting.
+The offset that is received at patch time matches the offset that is received at submission time.

 `DmaBufferSubmissionEndOffset`

 [in] The offset, in bytes, from the beginning of the DMA buffer that <b>pDmaBuffer</b> specifies to the end of the portion of the DMA buffer that requires patching or submitting.
 The offset that is received at patch time matches the offset that is received at submission time.

-`DmaBufferSubmissionStartOffset`
+`pDmaBufferPrivateData`

+[in] A pointer to the driver-resident private data that is associated with the DMA buffer that <b>pDmaBuffer</b> points to.

+For paging operations, a single paging buffer is used for multiple independent submissions.
+In that scenario, the driver can indicate—by returning the appropriate private driver data pointer in a call to its <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_buildpagingbuffer.md">DxgkDdiBuildPagingBuffer</a> function—to have either a single driver private data range for all submissions or one for each submission.

+`DmaBufferPrivateDataSize`

+[in] The size, in bytes, of the private driver data at <b>pDmaBufferPrivateData</b>.

+Note that <b>DmaBufferPrivateDataSize</b> represents the entire length of the private driver data buffer; however, the portion that is associated with the current submission might be smaller.

+`DmaBufferPrivateDataSubmissionStartOffset`

-[in] The offset, in bytes, from the beginning of the DMA buffer that <b>pDmaBuffer</b> specifies to the start of the portion of the DMA buffer that requires patching or submitting.
-The offset that is received at patch time matches the offset that is received at submission time.
+[in] The offset, in bytes, from the beginning of the DMA buffer private data that <b>pDmaBufferPrivateData</b> specifies to the start of the portion of the private data that is associated with the current submission. <b>DmaBufferPrivateDataSubmissionStartOffset</b> is always zero for a nonpaging request.

-`EngineOrdinal`

-[in] Reserved for future use.

-`Flags`

-[in] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_patchflags.md">DXGK_PATCHFLAGS</a> structure that identifies information about the DMA buffer that requires patching.
+`DmaBufferPrivateDataSubmissionEndOffset`

+[in] The offset, in bytes, from the beginning of the DMA buffer private data that <b>pDmaBufferPrivateData</b> specifies to the end of the portion of the private data that is associated with the current submission.

 `pAllocationList`